If any of this information is out of date or if the links are not redirecting properly please let us know by leaving a comment below.

 If You Need To Withdraw Your Child

 If your child is already attending a Virginia public school you will need to officially withdraw them before beginning to homeschool.
 First fill out and send a Notice of Intent to your local school district.
-Then contact your child’s school and ask if they have a specific form for you to fill out.
+Then contact your child’s school and ask if they have a withdrawal form for you to fill out.
+Otherwise fill out and send in this withdrawal letter.

 The Virginia Homeschool Law requires you to meet one of the following 4 qualifications in order to homeschool your child;